JannisHoch/copro/docs/model_settings.rst

 - *type_of_violence*: the types of violence to be considered can be specified here.
 Multiple values can be specified.
 Types of violence are:

     1. state-based armed conflict: a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in one calendar year;
-    2. non-state conflict: the use of armed force between two organised armed groups, neither of which is the government of a state, which results in at least 25 battle-related deaths in a year;
+    2. non-state conflict: the use of armed force between two organized armed groups, neither of which is the government of a state, which results in at least 25 battle-related deaths in a year;
-    3. one-sided violence: the deliberate use of armed force by the government of a state or by a formally organised group against civilians which results in at least 25 deaths in a year.
+    3. one-sided violence: the deliberate use of armed force by the government of a state or by a formally organized group against civilians which results in at least 25 deaths in a year.

 .. note::